How to Buy 2022 Wimbledon Tickets

 Also called the The Championships, it is one of the most famous tennis tournaments in the world, and according to some, the best Grand Slam to be played.
 Played in Wimbledon, London in the UK, it usually kick-starts on the last Sunday of June or the first Sunday of July, with the qualifying rounds played just before that.

-Novak Djokovic and Simona Halep will take to courts in the 2021 edition of Wimbledon as the defending champions in the men’s and women’s singles competition.
-Djokovic defeated Roger Federer in thrill-a-minute final to win the 2019 tournament while Halep overcame Serena Williams to clinch another Grand Slam title while the 2020 Wimbledon was cancelled because of the outbreak of the coronavirus.
+Novak Djokovic and Ash Barty were the winners of 2021 edition of Wimbledon in the men’s and women’s singles competition.
+Djokovic overcame Matteo Berrettini final to win the competition while Barty defeated Karolina Pliskova to clinch another Grand Slam title after the 2020 Wimbledon had been cancelled because of the outbreak of the coronavirus.

 Given below is a list of FAQs on how to buy these Wimbledon tickets along with in-depth information on the various available options you have to grab that elusive ticket.